MarcoBuster/data-clustering-contest/README.txt

 Notes
 =====
-I can't say if whether the categorization in Russian is precise or not, because it's a language that I don't understand.
+I can't tell if whether the categorization in Russian is precise or not, because it's a language that I don't understand.
 The concept is the same, and if it's not very good you can generate better profiles using the guide above.
 Once the profiles are generated, the software can work with any other language, it is only necessary to edit the configuration file.